Bilayer Excitons in the Laughlin Fractional Quantum Hall State

-Notably, the interlayer excitons observed along the Jain sequence should be distinguished from those described by the (111) state at $\nu_1 = \nu_2 = 1/2$ \cite{Eisenstein2014,Li2017superfluid,Liu2017superfluid,Liu2022crossover}, as well as those associated with two-component fractional quantum Hall effect \cite{Zhang2025fractionalexciton}.
-Ground states described by two-component wavefunctions, such as the (111) and (333) states \cite{Halperin1983,Wen1992}, arise in regimes where strong interlayer correlation plays a critical role in defining the FQHE phase.
-In contrast, the regime explored in this work is characterized by weak interlayer coupling, where FQHE states are stabilized primarily by intralayer Coulomb interactions.
+Notably, the interlayer excitons observed along the Jain sequence should be distinguished from those described by the $(111)$ state at $\nu_1 = \nu_2 = 1/2$~\cite{Eisenstein2014,Li2017superfluid,Liu2017superfluid,Liu2022crossover}, as well as from those associated with two-component fractional quantum Hall states~\cite{Zhang2025fractionalexciton}.
+Ground states characterized by two-component wavefunctions, such as the $(111)$ and $(333)$ states~\cite{Halperin1983,Wen1992}, emerge in regimes where strong interlayer correlations play a defining role in establishing the FQH phase.
+In contrast, the Laughlin state is stabilized predominantly by intralayer Coulomb interactions, while excitons in this regime arise from weak interlayer coupling between quasiparticle excitations.

-The regimes of strong and weak interlayer correlation can be identified based on the hierarchical behavior of the FQHE sequence \cite{Jain.03,Li2019pairing}.
-The boundary between these two regimes are revealed in Figure~\ref{fig4}e, which plots $G_{\text{PF}}$ as a function of LL filling and $B$, measured along the equal density line.
-The regime of strong interlayer correlation occurs at $B < 10$~T, where the FQHE sequence aligns with composite fermions incorporating interlayer flux attachment \cite{Li2019pairing,Zhang2025fractionalexciton}.
-In contrast, at $B > 15$~T, the FQHE sequence exhibits the characteristic hierarchical structure of the Jain sequence.
-These two regimes are separated by a series of $B$-induced transitions at $\nu_1 = \nu_2 = 1/3$, $2/5$, and $3/7$, marked by black horizontal lines in Fig.~\ref{fig4}e, where the charge gap is weakened due to a transition between two-component and one-component FQHE ground states.

-Amongst the Jain sequence of FQHE states in the regime of weak interlayer correlation, transport measurements unveil an unexpected FQHE state at $\nu_1 = \nu_2 = 3/8$.
-This state emerges at $B = 12$~T and persists beyond $B = 31$~T (Fig.~\ref{fig4}b-e), offering strong support that the underlying charge order is single-component in nature.
-However, $\nu_1 = \nu_2 = 3/8$ lies outside the Jain sequence of FQHE, indicating an exotic type of order.